-- 1. Applicants who have never before been awarded funding to support PMHP activities will receive a bonus of ten points in the proposal scoring. - 2.
-Districts that indicate in their proposal how Primary Project will create opportunities for parent involvement and support components that exceed the minimum requirements will receive up to five additional points in the proposal scoring. - 3.
+- 1. Applicants who have never before been awarded funding to support PMHP activities will receive a bonus of five points in the proposal scoring. - 2.
+Districts that indicate in their proposal how Primary Project will create opportunities for parent involvement and support components that exceed the minimum requirements will receive up to a bonus of five points in the proposal scoring. - 3.
 Districts that provide evidence of future stability of the program and its personnel through a continuation plan that includes explicit school board support for the continued implementation of Primary Project will receive a bonus of five points in the proposal scoring. - 4.
-Priority school districts that apply will be awarded a ten point bonus in the proposal scoring.
+Priority school districts that apply will be awarded a five-point bonus in the proposal scoring. - 5.
+Alliance school districts that apply will be awarded a five-point bonus in the proposal scoring.